-In many (too many) divorce and family law cases in Utah (and other states) an attorney is appointed to “represent the interests of the children.”
+In many (too many, in my opinion) divorce and family law cases in Utah (and other states) an attorney is appointed to “represent the interests of the children.”
 This attorney is referred to as a “guardian ad litem.” the “ad litem” part is a latin phrase for “to the lawsuit,” so a guardian ad litem is, otherwise stated, a guardian appointed to act in the legal interests of the children in a divorce or other child custody-related case.
 In Utah, a guardian ad litem has the following duties and authority in family law cases:

 § 30-3-10.8.
 Parenting plan — Filing — Modifications.

 (1) In any proceeding under this chapter, including actions for paternity, any party requesting joint custody, joint legal or physical custody, or any other type of shared parenting arrangement, shall file and serve a proposed parenting plan at the time of the filing of their original petition or at the time of filing their answer or counterclaim.

 (2) In proceedings for a modification of custody provisions or modification of a parenting plan, a proposed parenting plan shall be filed and served with the petition to modify, or the answer or counterclaim to the petition to modify.